 Use the Publication drop-down to select the tagged publication.

-After this, the checkboxes to select the type of hotspots you wish to import will display.
+After this, select the types of hotspots you wish to import will import.
 For any type of hotspot that you do not wish to import, simply leave the corresponding box unchecked.